markwoodhall/clj-ravendb/README.md

 ```

-Returns a sequence of maps like:
+Returns a map with a sequence of maps like:

 ```
 #!clojure